About the Archives

 Team

 Various technical teams from across NCBS – civil, architecture, electrical, IT, instrumentation, hospitality – helped conceptualize and build the physical structure of the Archives at NCBS.
-The archiving team (see list below) has been a crew of over 60 students and professionals working in short stints between 2016 and 2022: archivists and historians, journalists and writers, scientists and administrators and librarians, students of sociology, engineering, history, photography, the sciences, marketing, education, and architecture and design.
+The archiving team (see list below) has been a crew of about 100 students and professionals working in short stints between 2016 and 2024: archivists and historians, journalists and writers, scientists and administrators and librarians, students of sociology, engineering, history, photography, the sciences, marketing, education, and architecture and design.
 The Archives is governed by a guiding Archives Policy, an internal Archives Review Committee and an external advisory board.
 The Archives has had generous assistance from the archivists and conservators at various centres in Bangalore, across India and around the world.

-Archives Review Committee, 2022-23 (Internal):
+Archives Review Committee, 2024-25 (Internal):

 Anjana Badrinarayanan